ejazhussain/blog/source/_posts/Import-Terms-From-CSV.md

 category:
 featured_image: post-featured.png
 ---
-## Import Terms to Term Set from CSV using SharePoint Online PnP PowerShell
+## Import Terms to Term Set from CSV using PnP PowerShell

 <strong>Requirement:</strong> Import terms to term set in SharePoint Online from a CSV file using PowerShell.